Cavorter/cavort/content/posts/2007-01-11-odd-coincidence.md

     Likewise, the OpenID stuff here appears to be _mostly_ working pretty well.
-The small issue that I'm having right now is trying to tweak my comment spam detection package (<a href="http://unknowngenius.com/blog/wordpress/spam-karma/">Spam Karma 2</a>, Highly recommended) to stop dropping OpenID validated comments in the spam bucket because the Name listed is a URL.
+The small issue that I'm having right now is trying to tweak my comment spam detection package ([Spam Karma 2](http://unknowngenius.com/blog/wordpress/spam-karma/), Highly recommended) to stop dropping OpenID validated comments in the spam bucket because the Name listed is a URL.
 I think I've mostly got it figured out though finally.